Tutorial 10: Storing & Retrieving Data

 before clicking Render.

 (a).
-Explain how a database differs from the CSV and JSON data types we have seen so far.
+Explain how a database differs from the CSV and JSON data sources we have used so far.
+Why is a database useful for this part of the shill-bidding investigation?

 (b).
 Connect to the database stored in data/auctions.duckdb and list the tables present in it by completing the code below.